dimitri-nicolo/calico/v2.2/reference/cni-plugin/configuration.md

 }
 ```

-When using `type: k8s`, the Calico CNI plugin requires read-only Kubernetes API access to the `Pods` resource in all namespaces.
+When using `type: k8s`, the {{site.prodname}} CNI plugin requires read-only Kubernetes API access to the `Pods` resource in all namespaces.

 ## IPAM

 When using the CNI `host-local` IPAM plugin, a special value `usePodCidr` is allowed for the subnet field (either at the top-level, or in a "range").
-This tells the plugin to determine the subnet to use from the Kubernetes API based on the Node.podCIDR field.
-Calico does not use the `gateway` field of a range so that field is not required and it will be ignored if present.
+This tells the plugin to determine the subnet to use from the Kubernetes API based on the Node.podCIDR field. {{site.prodname}} does not use the `gateway` field of a range so that field is not required and it will be ignored if present.

 > **Note**: `usePodCidr` can only be used as the value of the `subnet` field, it cannot be used in
 > `rangeStart` or `rangeEnd` so those values are not useful if `subnet` is set to `usePodCidr`.
 {: .alert .alert-info}

-Calico supports the host-local IPAM plugin's `routes` field as follows:
+{{site.prodname}}supports the host-local IPAM plugin's `routes` field as follows:

-* If there is no `routes` field, Calico will install a default `0.0.0.0/0`, and/or `::/0` route into the pod (depending on whether the pod has an IPv4 and/or IPv6 address).
+* If there is no `routes` field, {{site.prodname}} will install a default `0.0.0.0/0`, and/or `::/0` route into the pod (depending on whether the pod has an IPv4 and/or IPv6 address).

-* If there is a `routes` field then Calico will program *only* the routes in the routes field into the pod.
-Since Calico implements a point-to-point link into the pod, the `gw` field is not required and it will be ignored if present.
-All routes that Calico installs will have Calico's link-local IP as the next hop.
+* If there is a `routes` field then {{site.prodname}} will program *only* the routes in the routes field into the pod.
+Since {{site.prodname}} implements a point-to-point link into the pod, the `gw` field is not required and it will be ignored if present.
+All routes that {{site.prodname}} installs will have {{site.prodname}}'s link-local IP as the next hop.

-Calico CNI plugin configuration:
+{{site.prodname}} CNI plugin configuration:

 * `node_name`
     * The node name to use when looking up the `usePodCidr` value (defaults to current hostname)